mabdh/lazy-ssh/README.md

 # lazy-ssh

-Shell function to store and fuzzy search a remote ssh address locally, connect to it automatically, and copy command to clipboard.
+Shell function to store and fuzzy search a remote ssh address locally, and copy command to clipboard.

 Inspired by [lazy-connect](https://github.com/thecasualcoder/lazy-connect) library.